MILNE-EDWARDS'S SIFAKA

 Geographic Distribution and Habitat

 Like all species of lemurs, the Milne-Edwards’s sifaka, also known as the Milne-Edwards’s simpona, is found only on the island of Madagascar.
-They inhabit both continuous and fragmented primary and secondary rainforests along a strip of southeastern Madagascar at elevations of 1,967–5,250 ft (600–1,600 m).
+They inhabit both continuous and fragmented primary and secondary rainforests along a strip of southeastern Madagascar at elevations of 1,967–5,250 feet (600–1,600 m).
 Their home ranges can be approximately 49–124 acres (20–50 hectares) and they often have only a small overlap with neighboring groups.

 Their behavior and ecology are studied by scientists in their habitat in the Ranomafana National Park in Madagascar.